 If you disagree with the assessment of permanent impairment you can request a review of the assessment by a second medical specialist or the Medical Assessment Tribunal (unless the Tribunal made the original decision).
 You only have 20 business days after receiving the Notice of Assessment of permanent impairment to request a review of the decision by the Medical Assessment Tribunal or you are taken to have agreed with the PERCENTAGE of permanent impairment.

-At McNamara and Associates, our clients have had success when we have advised clients to reject the offer of lump sum compensation and elect for an assessment by a second medical specialist.
+At McNamara Law, our clients have had success when we have advised clients to reject the offer of lump sum compensation and elect for an assessment by a second medical specialist.
 This has allowed us to assist our client in selecting a Specialist who is more appropriate to assess their particular injury.

 Typically we have found the assessment by the second Specialist will result in a much higher impairment percentage being assessed, which in turn equates to a higher lump sum offer.
 Even if the impairment is increased by 1%, that means an additional $3,073.85 in your pocket.